Charter Cities Reading List

 This reading list is meant to be a reasonably comprehensive overview of charter cities.
 It offers an introduction to various schools of thought and discussions which have influenced our ideas about charter cities.

 Paul Romer originated the idea of charter cities with his now famous TED talk.
-His work focused primarily on charter city implementation.
+Mark Lutter has written about more recent developments.

 Special Economic Zones